 Applicants from Non-Psychology backgrounds will be required to have a 2:1 or above honours degree in an area allied to Psychology or an equivalent qualification.
 In addition, those applicants with non-GBC qualifications, with lower academic qualifications (e.g. a 2:2 classification) and experience, or those with Non-Psychology qualifications in an area allied to Psychology entry will normally be invited to an interview with the programme leader, or nominated representative, to establish suitability for and commitment to the programme.
 For overseas students this will be conducted over the telephone or by Skype if possible.

 Months of entry

-- Our excellent research facilities include a video observation suite, EEG and eye tracking equipment, and psychology test bank.
+- Conduct experiments in our specialist facilities, including a video observation suite, EEG, eye tracking equipment and a psychology test bank

 Information for international students

 International students should hold a 2:1 or above or an international equivalent.
 If English is not your first language, you will need to hold IELTS 6.0 or above.

 Fees and funding

 Please see our website for the latest information.

 - Dr Christopher Barnes